 You will be HEARD

 One of the most important elements of our work together is our relationship.
 I recognize that not every client is a good fit for every therapist, so I encourage my clients to consider the first couple of sessions as a “test drive.”
 If I am not a good fit, I will do my best to help you find someone who is.
-I am committed to listening to your story with a heart of compassion and empathy.

 We will focus on your GOALS